reahl/reahl/reahl-doc/doc/tutorial/bootstrap/pagelayout.rst

 area is also often divided into different columns.

-You can layout a page in this fasion by using :class:`reahl.web.layout.PageLayout` in conjunction with a suitable :class:`reahl.web.bootstrap.grid.ColumnLayout` to be used for its content area.
+You can layout a page in this fasion by using :class:`reahl.web.bootstrap.grid.PageLayout` in conjunction with a suitable :class:`reahl.web.bootstrap.grid.ColumnLayout` to be used for its content area.